mtceballos/Rintro/doc/dataStruct.rst

 * Vectors, which are the variables in the data frame, must be of the same length.

 .. warning::
-  In a data frame, character vectors are automatically converted into factors, and the number of levels can be determined as the number of different values in such a vector.
-This default behaviour can be modified with the ``options(stringsAsFactors = FALSE)`` command.
+  In a data frame, character vectors are automatically converted into factors for R < 4.0.0, and the number of levels can be determined as the number of different values in such a vector.
+This default behaviour was modified for R 4.0.0.
+It can be changed with the
+  ``options(stringsAsFactors = TRUE/FALSE)`` command.

 Basically, in a *Data Frame* all the information is displayed as a **table** where the columns have the same number of rows and can contain different type objects (numbers, characters, ...).